 Living in Chinatown, Philadelphia, PA

 From the incredible array of authentic Asian restaurants to the thriving arts scene, Chinatown in Philadelphia, Pennsylvania is an exciting place to live and explore.
-The Chinatown neighborhood bustles with life throughout the year, which makes it most suited to individuals or couples who enjoy being in the very heart of the action.
+The Chinatown neighborhood bustles with life throughout the year, which makes it most suited to those who enjoy being in the very heart of the action.

 Housing in Chinatown